 A Chapter 13 Bankruptcy can be an asset protection tool that can assist a homeowner in protecting one’s family residence.
-Our Maricopa County lawyers at Stone Rose Law have helped people avoid foreclosure of their home even when they were many months behind on their mortgage.
-A Chapter 13 Bankruptcy may be used to protect your family home from foreclosure or to reduce your monthly debt obligation if you cannot qualify for a Chapter 7 Bankruptcy.
+Our skilled lawyers at Stone Rose Law have helped people avoid foreclosure of their home even when they were many months behind on their mortgage.
+A Maricopa County Chapter 13 Bankruptcy may be used to protect your family home from foreclosure or to reduce your monthly debt obligation if you cannot qualify for a Chapter 7 Bankruptcy.

-A Maricopa County resident may file a Chapter 13 Bankruptcy without needing to satisfy a means test which means more people qualify for a Chapter 13 Bankruptcy than a Chapter 7.
+You may file a Chapter 13 Bankruptcy without needing to satisfy a means test, which means that more people qualify for a Chapter 13 Bankruptcy than a Chapter 7 Bankruptcy in Maricopa County.
 However, the protection afforded by a Chapter 13 Bankruptcy is also less extensive.
 While a Chapter 7 Bankruptcy permits a person to eliminate virtually all unsecured financial obligations, a Chapter 13 Bankruptcy involves repaying one’s debts including at least some portion of unsecured debts over a 3- or 5-year period.

 While filing any bankruptcy in Maricopa County is complicated, the challenges involved in filing a Chapter 13 Bankruptcy far exceed those of filing a Chapter 7.
 While the ability to obtain a broader discharge of unsecured debt makes a Chapter 7 Bankruptcy more attractive, someone who is facing foreclosure or is otherwise past due on mortgage payments will more typically be able to save their home by filing a Chapter 13 bankruptcy in Maricopa County.